Omar Alshogre: Detention

 Alshogre spent a year and nine months in Branch 215, a military intelligence detention center in central Damascus.
 Alongside other detainees, he experienced daily torture, including by electrical shock, beatings with cable and metal, and the removal of his finger nails.

 During his detention in Branch 215, the detention center administration charged him with removing the bodies of prisoners who had died and numbering their foreheads.

 On March 15, 2013, Alshogre's older cousin Rashad died after enduring extreme torture.
 In early 2014, his closest cousin, Bashir, died as a result of torture and tuberculosis.
-Alshogre had been carrying him to enable him to go to the restroom, as he had become too weak to walk by his own.
+Alshogre had been carrying him to enable him to go to the restroom, as he had become too weak to walk on his own.

 Alshogre carried Bashir's body to the mortuary and numbered his forehead.

 The regime transferred Alshogre to Sednaya Prison on August 15, 2014.
 He says Branch 215 was heaven compared to Sednaya, where psychological and physical torture were much more intense.
 He attests that prisoners faced arbitrary executions for offenses like talking without authorization.
 Alshogre learned both solidarity and a wealth of knowledge from the doctors, teachers and other educated inmates he met there.
 Alshogre has termed this experience "the University of Whispers."